-Praxity is the world’s largest alliance of independent accounting and consulting firms.
+Praxity is the world’s biggest alliance of independent accountancy and consulting firms and its 7th largest accounting association*.
 A not-for-profit association, Praxity facilitates the sharing of expertise among its participant firms around the world.

 Each participant firm hand-picks expert advisers from more than 40,000 professionals in over 100 countries.
 These expert advisers work together seamlessly in multidisciplinary teams across international borders to meet every client need.